peterx7803/installLibrealsenseTX2/README.md

 Note that earlier versions of these scripts are in Tags.
-Note that SR300 is only tested on realsense SDK2.
+Note that currently SR300 is only tested on realsense SDK2.